jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Type Static objects and procedures can be accessed even though an uncreated object symbol, but non Type Static procedures and objects can *not* be accessed unless the object symbol is created.

-###### Globality Static Procedures
+###### Module Static Procedures

-The rules of Type Static procedures also apply to Globality Static procedures.
-Only Type Static procedures’ objects are static to *all instances* of the globality.
+The rules of Type Static procedures also apply to Module Static procedures.
+Only Type Static procedures’ objects are static to *all instances* of the module.

 ##### Type Create and Destroy

 ###### Type Create and Destroy Introduction

 In order to initialize and terminate objects and procedures static to the type, object symbols have a Type Create and a Type Destroy system procedure.
 The Type Create procedure of an object symbol is called long before the object symbol is created and becomes a created object.
-The Type Create procedure is called when a globality object is created.
-The Type Create procedures of any ancestor object symbol of the globality is called, but not of the object symbols in sub globalities.
-Those object symbols’ Type Create procedures are called only when the sub globality is created.
+The Type Create procedure is called when a module object is created.
+The Type Create procedures of any ancestor object symbol of the module is called, but not of the object symbols in sub modules.
+Those object symbols’ Type Create procedures are called only when the sub module is created.
 Many object symbols might not even have a Type Create procedure.

-The Type Destroy procedure is called when the globality instance is Destroyed.
-Beware not to uninitialize Globality Static members of the type, because those belong to all instances of the globality, not just the instance of the globality that’s being destroyed.
+The Type Destroy procedure is called when the module instance is Destroyed.
+Beware not to uninitialize Module Static members of the type, because those belong to all instances of the module, not just the instance of the module that’s being destroyed.

 Note that you can only initialize the members static to the type in the Type Create procedure, not instance members.
 This is not a restriction that the Type Create procedure imposes.
 It’s just that the Type Create procedure is called before any object is created and you could only access non static members through a created object, so at the time the Type Create procedure is run, instance objects and procedures are accessible.

-Type Create is stuck right at the end of the globality’s Object Create.
+Type Create is stuck right at the end of the module’s Object Create.

-Type Static members are like part of the globality instance, rather than the object instance.
+Type Static members are like part of the module instance, rather than the object instance.

-Globality Type Static members are like part of the Sigma module, rather than the globality instance.
+Module Type Static members are like part of the Sigma module, rather than the module instance.

-###### Globality Type Create and Destroy
+###### Module Type Create and Destroy

-Globality symbols also have a Type Create.
-New globality types come to light when a Sigma module is loaded.
-All the Type Creates of globality types in a Sigma module are called right after the Sigma module is loaded.
-The Type Create of the main globality of a Sigma module serves as the module initializer.
-The Object Create of the main globality serves as the module instance initializer.
+Module symbols also have a Type Create.
+New module types come to light when a Sigma module is loaded.
+All the Type Creates of module types in a Sigma module are called right after the Sigma module is loaded.
+The Type Create of the main module of a Sigma module serves as the module initializer.
+The Object Create of the main module serves as the module instance initializer.

 ###### Procedure Create and Destroy